joanbono/joanbono.github.io/PoC/Paraulogic_solve.md

-# How to kill Paraulògic Game's fun
+# How to kill Paraulògic's fun

 This Christmas I started playing [Paraulògic](https://paraulogic.rodamots.cat/) with my family.